 In Stage Two, applicants who meet the criteria in Stage One are interviewed by a group of three or four Committee members at each applicant’s own educational institution.
 The Committee looks for the following :

-- Is the candidate articulate and able to explain the proposal well clarifying any queries raised?
+- Is the candidate articulate and able to explain the proposal as well as clarifying any queries raised?

 - Does the candidate have a knowledge of the knitting process?